philiosi/kisti-pal/docs/crystfel_htcondor.rst

 **[!important]**
 To use the script for generating lst file list (1_exec_file_list_script.sh), each file directory must end with a specific keyword.

   - (Ex) directories ending with 'pal40': 0000079-pal40, 0000080-pal40, ...

 **case 1 : indexamajig_htcondor directory**

-  - Use sample files in the "htcondor_sample_ori"
+Use sample files in the "htcondor_sample_ori"

-Location of example files
+  - please check location of example files below:

 .. code-block:: bash
   :caption: /pal/{your_path}/htcondor_sample_ori/ue_191027_SFX/proc/cheetah/hdf5/